signly-projects/signly-projects.github.io/README.md

 Don't include Signly module in pages that contain private data.

-## COOKIES
+## Client side storage
-Signly uses cookies.
+Signly uses the local storage of the browser.

-### Here are the following key/value pairs being used:
+### Here are the following local storage items being used:

 1. *showSignly* - stores boolean value
  - true shows signly window